cqr-cryeye-forks/serializekiller/README.md

 ## I've patched (some) of my servers.
 Will SerializeKiller detect that?
 Yes.
 And No. We couldn't find a way to verify a patched WebSphere server (OK, we could run the exploit, but thats not desirable).
 AFAIK it will detect a patched Jenkins, Jboss and Weblogic.
+To test a server you can use a [vulnerability management solution](https://netcaptain.io) that is able to find missing patches.
 *We decided to mark vulnerable WebSphere servers as possibly vulnerable, because we can't verify the patch.*

 ## I want to contribute